open-education-hub/operating-systems/content/chapters/io/lab/content/async-io.md

 In case of asynchronous I/O, the "backend" used to implement the operations may differ:

-1. It can be a multi-process backend, where each action / request is passed to a given process.
+1. It can be a multiprocess backend, where each action / request is passed to a given process.

-1. It can be a multi-threaded backend, where each action / request is passed to a given thread.
+1. It can be a multithreaded backend, where each action / request is passed to a given thread.

-1. It cane be an event-based backend, where an action is scheduled together with a callback that is invoked when an action ends.
+1. It can be an event-based backend, where an action is scheduled together with a callback that is invoked when an action ends.

 ## Practice

 Enter the `support/async/` folder for some implementations of a simple request-reply server in Python or in C.
-The server gets requests and serves them in different ways: synchronous, multi-process-based, multi-threading-based, asynchronous.
+The server gets requests and serves them in different ways: synchronous, multiprocess-based, multi-threading-based, asynchronous.

 We use two implementations, in Python and in C.